MicrosoftDocs/learn/learn-pr/wwl-azure/register-mlflow-model-azure-machine-learning/includes/2-log-mlflow-model.md

-To train a machine learning model, you may choose to use an open source framework that best suits your needs.
+To train a machine learning model, you can choose to use an open source framework that best suits your needs.
 After training, you want to deploy your model. **MLflow** is an open source platform that streamlines machine learning deployment, regardless of the type of model you trained and the framework you used.

 MLflow is integrated with Azure Machine Learning.
 The integration with Azure Machine Learning allows you to easily deploy models that you train and track with Mlflow.
-For example, when you have an MLflow model, you can opt for the no-code deployment in Azure Machine Learning.
+For example, when you have a MLflow model, you can opt for the no-code deployment in Azure Machine Learning.

 > [!Note]
 > Some types of models are currently not supported by Azure Machine Learning and MLflow.
 In that case, you can register a `custom` model.
 Learn more about [how to work with (custom) models in Azure Machine Learning](/azure/machine-learning/how-to-manage-models?azure-portal=true).

 ## Why use MLflow?

 When you train a machine learning model with Azure Machine Learning, you can use MLflow to register your model.
-MLflow standardizes the packaging of models, which means that an MLflow model can easily be imported or exported across different workflows.
+MLflow standardizes the packaging of models, which means that a MLflow model can easily be imported or exported across different workflows.

 For example, imagine training a model in an Azure Machine Learning workspace used for development.
-If you want to export the model to another workspace used for production, you can use an MLflow model to easily do so.
+If you want to export the model to another workspace used for production, you can use a MLflow model to easily do so.

 When you train and log a model, you store all relevant artifacts in a directory.
 When you register the model, an `MLmodel` file is created in that directory.
 The `MLmodel` file contains the model's metadata, which allows for model traceability.